teja0005/Bike-Sharing/README.md

 ## Model Building

 In the dataset provided, you will notice that there are three columns named 'casual', 'registered', and 'cnt'.
 The variable 'casual' indicates the number casual users who have made a rental.
 The variable 'registered' on the other hand shows the total number of registered users who have made a booking on a given day.
 Finally, the 'cnt' variable indicates the total number of bike rentals, including both casual and registered.

+## Results
+A Multiple Linear Regression model for the prediction of demand for shared bikes.